 Table 6.
-Invertebrates found at a transect off the Tahuna wastewater outfall and at two control sites in March 2014.
+Invertebrates found at a transect off the Tahuna WWTP outfall and at a control site, February 2016.
 Codes indicate site (TAH = Tahuna), distance from the outfall (in metres) and replicate (A, B or C).
 Presence/39 indicates how many samples the species was present in.